Skip to Content

 How to Travel with Art

-In this guide to traveling with art, we’ll talk about several options for packing and carrying art for the road – whether it’s a sketch you’ve made on the road, a painting purchased from a gallery, folk art textiles from an antique shop, or vintage sculpture from an international street market.
-Below you’ll find a few ways to be sure that your art makes it home unscathed and in good condition.
+In this guide to traveling with art, we’ll talk about several options for packing and carrying art for the road.
+Whether it’s a sketch you’ve made on the road, a painting purchased from a gallery, folk art textiles from an antique shop, or a vintage sculpture from an international street market, getting home from vacation with your art can be harrowing- but it doesn’t have to be.

 Bringing framed art on a plane.